Going Awesome Places

 The pretty pueblo of Altea is another getaway where the masses of resort-goers subside and give way to the maze of pebbled walkways on a hilltop, the charm of small cafes, the village church, and small boutique shops.

-You're free to explore the town.
-The only thing I recommend is for you to make a “sweet-stop” at Pastelería De Sabors.
+You’re free to explore the town.
+The one thing we definitely recommend you check out is the “sweet-stop”, Pastelería De Sabors.

 You can stay in Altea for dinner but with so many good restaurants in Alicante, I'd opt to head back into the city by way of the tram.